-David Doonan has served as web manager for GPUS since 2007.
-His career has been spent in the graphic arts, working as a college photographer; offset platemaker, cameramen, 4/C stripper and compositor, desktop publishing technician; photographer / journalist and finally, web developer.
+David has served as web manager for the Green Party since 2007.
+His entire career has been spent in the graphic arts, from college photographer; offset platemaker, cameramen, 4/C stripper and compositor, desktop publishing technician; photographer / journalist and finally to web developer.

-A 1977 graduate of The Cooper Union in New York City, Doonan began his career in politics circulating petitions for an anti-war congressional candidate in Springfield MA in 1968.
+A 1977 graduate of The Cooper Union in New York City, Doonan began his career in politics circulating petitions for an anti-war congressional candidate in Springfield, MA. in 1968.
 In 2008 he was elected Village Mayor of Greenwich, New York.
 He served until 2018 when he choose not to seek re-election.
 Doonan has provided web, communications and strategic advise for Green Party candidates throughout the country.

 Shortly before 9/11, Doonan left full time employment to become a self-employed web developer.
-Shortly after 9/11 Doonan changed his party registration to Green as a silent protest against vengeance and not justice.
+Shortly after 9/11 Doonan changed his party registration to Green as a silent protest against the calls for vengeance rather than justice.

-Starlene Rankin is a longtime member and leader of the Green Party, and joined the staff in 2015.
+Starlene is a longtime member and leader of the Green Party, and joined the staff in 2015.
 She has been a co-chair of GPUS.
-She is a founder of the GPUS Lavender Green Caucus, former co-chair of the Media Committee, and manages the GPUS social media presence for several years before becoming a staff member.
+She is a founder of the GPUS Lavender Green Caucus, former co-chair of the Media Committee, and managed the GPUS social media presence for several years before becoming a staff member.

 Starlene lives in NW Portland, OR with her cool cat, Bobby.
-She has three amazing sons and adores singing and performing as a member of the Portland Lesbian Choir.
+She has three adult sons, two daughters-in-law and two grandsons.
+For fun, Starlene likes to sing and play her guitar.

 Black and Green: Wednesday, May 1, 2019 at 7:00 p.m.